WeAreGenki/docker-google-chrome/README.md

 ## Instructions

-You can either customise and build the Docker image yourself or just run launch-chrome.docker.sh as is to use the pre-built image on Docker Hub.
+You can either customise and build the Docker image yourself, which is a good idea since you'll get the latest version of Google Chrome.
+Or just run launch-chrome.docker.sh as is to use a pre-built image from Docker Hub.

-If you don't want Chrome stable or the 64bit version just edit the Dockerfile and build yourself.
+If you don't want Chrome stable or the 64bit version just edit the Dockerfile and build it yourself.

 1. Build Docker image (replace with your user name): `docker build --no-cache -t <UserName>/chrome .`
 2. Customise the values in launch-chrome.docker.sh